StreetLamb/tribe/README.md

 Copy the content and use that as password / secret key.
 And run that again to generate another secure key.

-### Creating your first tribe
+### Creating your first team

 Log into Tribe using the email and password you defined during the installation step.

 [![API docs](./img/tribe-login.png)](https://github.com/StreetLamb/tribe)

-Navigate to the 'Teams' page, click on 'Create Team', fill in a name for your team, and click 'Create'.
+Navigate to the 'Teams' page and click on 'Add Team'.
+Enter a name for your team and click 'Save'.

 [![API docs](./img/tribe-dashboard-team.png)](https://github.com/StreetLamb/tribe)